cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 This is a space where you will find all the ingredients of possibility together.
 We need your combinatorial creativity to work smarter on solutions to tackle this problem.

-•*Moving from your home when you do not want to*

 ### What is this event about?